Andrea/BytesizeArchitectureSessionsWeb/_posts/en/2023-09-08-jean-de-barochez-experience-report.markdown

 ---

 This is an article by Jean De Barochez, where he describes how his team uses **Bytesize Architecture Sessions** at [PayFit](https://payfit.com/).
-Jean is a software engineer with affinities to software architecture, domain driven design and gardening. 🧑‍🌾 Learn more about him on [mastodon](https://mastodon.social/@jdebarochez).

 ---